Interjections in English

 • Oops!

 Strong interjections can help you call attention to your point, emphasize a feeling, or express excitement.
-For example, if you are looking forward to something, you might say “Yippee!” or “Yay!” to emphasize your feeling.
+For example, if you are looking forward to something, you might say “Yippee!” or “Yay!” to emphasize your feelings.

 2